kamimrcht/webpage/index.md

 ## Invited talks

-- 2019 _New methodologies for the analysis of transcriptome sequences_, MAB team seminar, LIRMM Montpellier (France)
+- 2019 New methodologies for the analysis of transcriptome sequences, MAB team seminar, LIRMM Montpellier (France)
 - 2018 CARNAC-LR and C2C: de novo clustering and detection of alternative isoforms in Third Generation Sequencing transcriptomes, [Genotoul Biostats/Bioinfo day](https://bioinfo-biostat.sciencesconf.org/), INRA Toulouse (France)
 - 2018 From reads to transcripts: _de novo_ methods to analyze transcriptome 2d and 3d generations sequencing data, Roscoff Biological Station seminar (France)
 - 2018 A _de novo_ approach to disentangle partner identity and function in holobiont systems, Advances techniques to study and exploit the sponge and coral microbiomes Workshop, ULB Brussels (Belgium)